bisqwit/that_terminal/README.md

 This program is designed for programming video production purposes.

+## Requirements

+* A version of GCC that supports c++20 (GCC 10 or later)
+* pkg-config
+* libsdl2-dev
+* libx11-dev

+To install these dependencies in Debian GNU/Linux, you can use this command:
+`apt-get install libsdl2-dev pkg-config libx11-dev g++-12` (instead of 12, use what your system has available)

 ## What is a terminal emulator?

 A terminal emulator is a program that emulates a *terminal*.